ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 1. open jira
 1. going through current sprint person by person
+1. pull in tickets from groomed tickets in backlog
 1. plan for next sprint by BE, Design, iOS, Android, BI...
    - estimate tickets
    - pull in tickets for the next sprint

-1. backlog grooming
+## How to run backlog refinement?

-   - discuss each ticket in grooming section
+1. groom/explain ticket in the grooming section of backlog
-   - designers present design of new feature, devs create tickets
+   - the idea for refinement is for all of us to understand the tickets
+1. raise bug tickets and tech debt tickets that developers want to do next sprint

+Notes:

+- no need to come up with estimate during refinements, estimates are required during planning

 ## Jira setup